 Temporary Changes During COVID-19:

-- Metro has installed Plexiglas barriers on buses to protect operators and customers.
+- Metro has installed Plexiglas barriers on board all buses as an added layer of protection for customers and operators at the farebox.
 We ask that you remain behind the shield when paying your fare.

 Tips for riders: